endless-hu/orm-autopilot/docs/iter2.md

 |   ...                       | ...                 |
 ```
 Note that each table entry will direct the user to the detail page of that code review.

 2. When a user fails to login, the login page should display a flash `Incorrect username/password`.
 3. When a user fails to sign up due to duplicated email, the sign up page should display a flash `Fail to sign up.
 Account already exists`.
-3. When a user successfully deletes a chat review, it will be redirected to the home page with a flash
+4. When a user successfully deletes a chat review, it will be redirected to the home page with a flash
 notice prompting that `chat "..." was deleted`.

 ## Tasks

 ### To @haonanw98

-1. Complete the model and controller of user login features.
+1. Create and fill in the model and controller of user login features.
 2. Implement the function of generating a title for a piece of ORM code.
 3. Adjust the prompt written by @Synthia-Li to better tune the feedback of ChatGPT.